jatupan1989/boomjum1989/How-to-use-HTTP-Switchboard:-Two-opposing-views.md

     * Privacy is greatly enhanced.
 - Disadvantages:
     * Web pages are less likely to render and behave as they were designed to.
+    * It might be difficult, even a challenge, to find what needs to be whitelisted in order to make a web page render and behave as one wish.

 ### The allow-all/block-exceptionally approach